 Control, Shift, Return is DADAA’s inaugural writing initiative, bringing together artists with disability in a series of group workshops which will culminate in an annual print publication.
-Hosted at DADAA Fremantle, workshops will run every Monday from 10am – 12pm beginning in Term 3, and artists will be encouraged to develop a short, written piece for inclusion in the first issue of Control, Shift, Return.
+Hosted at DADAA Fremantle, workshops run every weekly and participants are encouraged to develop a short, written piece for inclusion in the first issue of Control, Shift, Return.
 The pilot issue, themed ‘Blank Page’, will reflect the workshops, with a focus on experimenting with forms of writing, nurturing diverse styles, and encouraging meaningful relationships between artists to support their ongoing engagement with the arts and writing sector.

 Raf is a Latino writer and multi-disciplinary artist.
 Born and raised in Perth, he comes from a family of migrants who moved from El Salvador to Australia during the Salvadoran Civil War.
 Raf is a proud Aspie whose work highlights often-marginalised diverse identities, raising them from supporting a character to protagonist, and giving them the agency they often aren’t afforded.
 Raf has written contributions published in Los Angeles Review of Books, Journal, and Centre for Stories’ To Hold the Clouds anthology.
 He has been supported through writing mentorship by DADAA and Centre for Stories.